 Less Tendency to Overheat

-The heat that’s accumulates in flexible panels that sit directly on the roof is greater than that experienced by rigid panels whose construction and mounting allow for airflow around them.
-Technology has advanced here as well, and there are ways to mount flexible panels so that airflow is present beneath them (though those techniques somewhat defeat the advantage of a peel-and-stick installation for most flexible panels).
-But in general, a panel that sits directly on the roof will be exposed to more heat, which reduces their efficiency and power output, while decreasing their expected lifespan.
+The heat that accumulates in flexible panels sitting directly on the roof is greater than that in rigid panels, whose construction and mounting allow airflow around them.
+Technology has advanced here as well, and there are ways to mount flexible panels so that airflow is present beneath them (though those techniques somewhat defeat the advantage of a peel-and-stick installation).
+But in general, a panel that sits directly on the roof will be exposed to more heat, which reduces its efficiency and power output, while decreasing its expected lifespan.

 What Are the Advantages of Flexible Solar Panels?